Wouldn’t it be great if you could choose how much you pay to place each ad depending on the weather?

 - Then schedule your Bid by Weather to run as desired.

-If you would like to get additional information or have your AdWords campaign set up contact your trusted Google Advertising specialists.
+If you would like to get additional information or have your Ads campaign set up contact your trusted Google Advertising specialists.